 Sometimes you also want to determine your sample size.
 If you're A/B testing an email, you'll probably want to send an A/B test to a smaller portion of your list to get statistically significant results.
 Eventually, you'll pick a winner and send the winning variation on to the rest of the list.

 Step 5: Analyze the results

 Once the test is complete, see how both variations performed.
-Firstly you need to think about how significant your results need to be to justify choosing one variation over another.
+Firstly, you need to think about how significant your results need to be to justify choosing one variation over another.
 Statistical significance is a super important part of the A/B testing process that's often misunderstood.
-The higher the percentage of your confidence level, the more sure you can be about your results.
+The higher the percentage of your confidence level, the surer you can be about your results.
 Assuming the results are statistically significant, you will hopefully have a clear winner.

 Even if you don’t have a winner though, you should be able to learn something from the results.
 Was your prediction correct?
 If so, how can you use that in your future emails?
 If not, why might that be?

 The A/B test you just finished may have helped you discover a new way to make your content more effective - but don't stop there.
 There’s always room for more optimization.
 A/B testing should be ongoing.
 Your next A/B test could be of the same variable but different variants or a different variable altogether.
 For e.g., if you just tested a subject line of your sales campaign, why not do a new test on body copy or images?
 Always keep an eye out for opportunities to increase conversion rates and leads.
 Even when you’ve discovered the ‘perfect’ email, with every conceivable potential variable explored, times change.
 What worked for you today may fail tomorrow.
 Keep testing, keep learning, and keep improving.